tos-kamiya/giftplayer/README.md

 Here, [bcat](https://rtomayko.github.io/bcat/) is a HTML viewer (if you are using Ubuntu, it can be installed with `apt install ruby-bcat`).

-Usage 2: Run a web server for a given gift quiz.
+Usage 2: Run a web server for a given Gift quiz.

 ```sh
 $ echo '::Q1:: Two times three equals {=six =6}' | python3 giftplay_run.py -w -